 Those cells which have lost their ability to distribute but are specialised to offer elasticity, flexibility and strength to the plant.
 These tissues can be additionally categorised into:

 - Simple Permanent Tissue: They can be classified into sclerenchyma, collenchyma and parenchyma based on their purpose.

 - Complex Permanent Tissue: These tissues include phloem and xylem.
 Xylem is valuable for the transportation of water and solvable constituents.
 Xylem is made up of xylem parenchyma, fibres, vessels and tracheids.
 Phloem is valuable in the transportation of food particles.
 Phloem consists of phloem parenchyma, phloem fibres, companion cells, sieve cells and sieve tubes.

 These are alive, polygonal cells with a big central vacuole, and have intercellular spaces amidst them.
-Parenchymatous cells create the ground tissue and pith.
+Parenchymatous cells create ground tissue and pith.

 - Parenchyma consisting of chloroplasts are termed as chlorenchyma.
 The chlorenchyma helps in photosynthesis.

-- Parenchyma which comprise of big air voids are called aerenchyma.
+- Parenchyma which comprises of big air voids are called aerenchyma.
 Buoyancy is the main purpose the aerenchyma serves.

 - Some parenchymatous cells perform as storage chambers for starch in vegetable and fruits.

 These are stretched out living cells with minute intercellular gaps.
 Their cell walls are made up of pectin and cellulose.
 Collenchyma is found in the marginal regions of leaves and stems and offers flexibility with the structural framework and mechanical support to plants.

-These are elongated, dead cells with a lignin deposits in their cell wall.
+These are elongated, dead cells with lignin deposits in their cell wall.
 They have no intercellular gaps.
 Sclerenchyma is found in the covering of seeds and nuts, around the vascular tissues in stems and the veins of leaves.
 Sclerenchyma provides strength to the plant.